xyproto/jit/README.md

     ./jitrun 42.mc

-`jitrun` can be run silently with the `-s` flag:

-    $ echo 'b8 2a 00 00 00 c3' | jitrun -s -
-    $ echo $?
-    42

-It's also possible to pipe the machine code directly to `jitrun`:
+It's possible to pipe the machine code directly to `jitrun`:

     $ echo 'b8 2a 00 00 00 c3' | jitrun -
     Stripped source code: